 The Holocaust

-Even though it's been three quarters of a century since the concentration camps were liberated and the full horrors of the Holocaust revealed to the world at the end of the Second World War, there is no let-up in the volume of books trying to understand what caused it, what it meant and how to stop it happening again.
-We have interviews that touch on the Holocaust from every angle.
+Even though it's been eight decades since the concentration camps were liberated and the full horrors of the Holocaust revealed to the world at the end of the Second World War, there is no let-up in the volume of books trying to understand what caused it, what it meant and how to stop it happening again.

 The best books on The Holocaust, recommended by Steven Katz